 Sesame is a flowering plant and it is naturalized and cultivated for its edible seeds.
 Sesame seeds are believed to be the oldest oilseed crop and has been domesticated for more than 5000 years.
 The plant is drought-tolerant, making it a ‘survivor crop’ – capable of growing where most other crops would fail.

-In 2010, more than 3.84 million metric tons of sesame seeds were harvested in the world, the largest producer of which was Myanmar.
+In 2010, more than 3.84 million metric tons of these seeds were harvested in the world, the largest producer of which was Myanmar.
 India exported the most and Japan was the biggest importer.

 Sesame has one of the highest oil contents of any seed.
 This rich, nutty-tasting ingredient is used in many different cuisines, although it triggers an allergy in some people, like other nuts and seeds.